SondreUM/UiTHack25/misc/Metro_Brutes/writeup/README.md

 ## Challenge inspiration

-The exploit this challenge is based on is a real one and is called a PMKID attack, first published on the [hascat forums](https://hashcat.net/forum/thread-7717.html).
+The exploit this challenge is based on is a real one and is called a PMKID attack, first published on the [hashcat forums](https://hashcat.net/forum/thread-7717.html).
 It is a way to crack WPA/WPA2 passwords by capturing the authentication handshake between a device and an access point.
 The new approach suggested by **atom** in the forum post, exploits the new roaming protocols (802.11i/p/q/r) to make it *clientless*.
 The PMKID is constructed by a PMK, SSID, AP MAC and Client MAC.
 Since the only unknown value is the PMK, which is a hash derived from only the passphrase and SSID, it can be brute-forced efficiently.
 I would higly recommend reading the original forum post and the [CyberArk](https://www.cyberark.com/resources/threat-research-blog/cracking-wifi-at-scale-with-one-simple-trick) blog post for a more in-depth explanation.

 **Take away lesson from this challenge, use long passwords/passphrases.**\
 *SondreUM*